Limits of spiked random matrices II: Alternative characterizations of the laws

 \begin{proposition} Consider the differential system

-with real parameter $\lambda$, where $A,B,C$ are $n\times n$ matrices depending continuously on $x\in\R$ and $B,C$ are Hermitian.
-Consider a conjoined basis with some fixed initial condition at 0.
-Consider the associated eigenvalue problem on $[0,L]$ with the same boundary condition at 0 and Dirichlet condition at $L$.
-Then, for all $\lambda\in\R$, the number of focal points of the conjoined basis in $(0,L)$ equals the number of eigenvalues below $\lambda$.
-Furthermore, if $B(x)$ is nonsingular for $x\in\R$ then the spectrum is purely discrete and bounded below with eigenvalues tending to infinity. \end{proposition}
+with real parameter $\lambda$, where $A(x),B(x),C(x),C_0(x)$ are $n\times n$ matrices depending continuously on $x\in\R$ with $B,C,C_0$ Hermitian and $B,C_0 > 0$.
+For each $\lambda\in\R$, let $(F,G)$ be a conjoined basis with some fixed initial condition at 0.
+Consider also the associated eigenvalue problem on $[0,L]$ with the same boundary condition at 0 and Dirichlet condition $f=0$ at $L$.
+Then, for all $\lambda\in\R$, the number of focal points of $(F,G)$ in $(0,L)$ equals the number of eigenvalues below $\lambda$.
+Furthermore, the spectrum is purely discrete and bounded below with eigenvalues tending to infinity. \end{proposition}

-\begin{proof} The idea is that focal points are isolated and move continuously to the left as $\lambda$ increases.
-For sufficiently negative $\lambda$ there are no focal points on $(0,L]$; each time $\lambda$ passes an eigenvalue, a new focal point is introduced at $L$.
+\begin{pf} The idea is that focal points are isolated and move continuously to the left as $\lambda$ increases.
+For sufficiently negative $\lambda$, there are no focal points on $(0,L]$; each time $\lambda$ passes an eigenvalue, a new focal point is introduced at $L$.

-We indicate how the proposition follows from the results of \citet{BK}.
-Note that conditions (A1), (A2) on p.~337 are satisfied by our coefficients, and that (A3) on p.~340 is satisfied by our boundary conditions.
-Theorem 1 on p.
-345 thus applies.
-See (3.5) on p.~341 for the definition of $\Lambda(\lambda)$; the Dirichlet condition at $L$ gives the particularly simple result that the right hand side of (4.1) vanishes, so the quantity $n_2(\lambda)$ is constant.
-Theorem 2 applies as well, and we obtain $n_1(\lambda) -n_1 = n_3(\lambda)$.
-Here $n_1(\lambda)$ is the number of focal points in $[0,L)$, $n_1 = \lim_{\lambda\to-\infty}n_1(\lambda)$ and $n_3(\lambda)$ is the number of eigenvalues below $\lambda$.
-To finish we consult Theorem 3 on p.~353; noting that (A4$'$) is satisfied by Section 7.2, p.~365, to find that $n_1$ is simply the multiplicity of the focal point at 0.
+We indicate how the proposition follows from the results of \citet {BK}.
+Note that Conditions (A1), (A2) on page~337 are satisfied by our coefficients, and that (A3) on page~340 is satisfied by our boundary conditions.
+Theorem~1 on page 345 thus applies.
+See (3.5) on page~341 for the definition of $\Lambda(\lambda)$; the Dirichlet condition at $L$ gives the particularly simple result that the right-hand side of (4.1) vanishes, so the quantity $n_2(\lambda)$ is constant.
+Theorem~2 applies as well, and we obtain $n_1(\lambda) -n_1 = n_3(\lambda)$.
+Here, $n_1(\lambda)$ is the number of focal points in $[0,L)$, $n_1 = \lim_{\lambda\to-\infty}n_1(\lambda)$ and $n_3(\lambda)$ is the number of eigenvalues below $\lambda$.
+To finish, we consult Theorem~3 on page~353; noting that (A4$'$) is satisfied by Section~7.2, page~365, to find that $n_1$ is simply the multiplicity of the focal point at~0.
 The oscillation result follows.
-For the assertion about the spectrum we apply Theorem 4, noting that (A5), p.~358 holds by (i) there, and (A6), p.~359 also holds (with $C_0 = I$). \end{proof}
+For the assertion about the spectrum, we apply Theorem~4, noting that (A5), page~358 holds by (i) there, and (A6), page~359 also holds. \end{pf}

 We conclude the following for our matrix system.